-(b) The Company has subsidiaries with balances denominated in US dollars.
-Sensitivity to a plus or minus five percentage point change in exchange rates would lead to a \$8,500 gain/loss in the reported net loss and comprehensive loss for the year ended December 31, 2016.
+- (a) The Company has no interest bearing debt at December 31, 2017. - (b) The Company has subsidiaries with balances denominated in US dollars.
+Sensitivity to a plus or minus five percentage point change in exchange rates would lead to a \$4,200 gain/loss in the reported net loss and comprehensive loss for the year ended December 31, 2017.